Venezuela travel guide

 Travelling with children

-Children travelling unaccompanied, with a guardian, or with one parent must provide a letter from the non-travelling parent(s) confirming that they consent for the child to travel without them.
-This letter must include all the travel details and must be notarised by a local notary public.
-If the child is resident overseas, the letter must be notarised by the nearest Venezuelan consulate/embassy.
-The child should carry this letter while travelling within in the country and also when leaving Venezuela.
-Children may be denied exit from the country if they do not have this letter.
+Children travelling unaccompanied, with a guardian, or with one parent must provide a travel permit from the non-travelling parent(s) confirming that they consent for the child to travel without them.
+This permit must include all the relevant travel details and must be obtained through the nearest local SAREN office, or the respective Court for Children and Adolescents.

 UK Emergency Travel Documents